misurida/eg-elements/README.md

 - You can count the number of words or characters entered using `counter`.
 - You can use an array as *value* and set `multiple` to *true* to allow the user to enter multiple *strings*.
 The array elements will be dsplayed as *tags* inside the input in a convenient way.

-### Textarea basics
+#### Textarea basics

 `<eg-input type="textarea" label="Name" v-model="value"></eg-input>`.

 - You can also `rows` to set the height of the input, or use `autoHeight` to let the input change its size based on its content.

-### Select basics
+#### Select basics

 `<eg-input type="textarea" label="Name" v-model="value"></eg-input>`.

-This input allows different kind of options to pass to the field using the attributes `list` (if array) or `options` (if object):
+This input allows different kind of options to pass to the field using the attributes `list` (if array), `options` (if object) or `optGroups` (if array containing object):
 - A simple *Array*: `["Options 1", "Options 2", ...]`.
 The attribute to use is `list`.
 The value is necessarily a string and the option name will be the same as the value.
 - A simple *Object*: `{"Option 1": value1, "Option 2": value2, ...}`.
 The attribute to use is `options`.
 The value can be of any type and the option name will be the *key* related to the selected option (assed by `v-model`).
 - An *Array* of *Objects*: `[{xlab: "Option 1", xval: value1}, ...]`.
 This method allows you to pass even unformatted object list as options throught `list`.
 The option name to display will be the attribute defined by `oLabel`, and the value to return must be desined by `oValue` (for selection purposes).
 If you want to retrieve the whole object of the option, you can set `xxx` to *true*.
 - An *Object* containing *Arrays*: `{"Group 1": [item1: value1, ...], ...}`.
 This method allows you to display option groups, the group name being the *key* of the main object.
 The option must be passed to `options` and follow the same object rules than the *Array of Object* method.

 The select has a floating panel to display the options, generally below the input field.
 Its height can be set by `maxHeight` and `resultsMinWidth` if needed.
 The floating panel is by default displayed *inside* the field, being anchored to the relative field position.
-If you need it to be in an `absolute` position, you can use the attribute `xxx` and the panel DOM element will be moved on the top of the document and positionned below the field, being now anchored to the relative *page* position.
+If you need it to be in an `absolute` position, you can use the attribute `domLevel` and the panel DOM element will be moved on the top of the document and positionned below the field, being now anchored to the relative *page* position.

 - `multiple`.
 If *true*, the *value* must be an array, allowing the user to select multiple options that will be displayed as *tags* inside the input.
 - `editable`.
 If *true*, a text input will be displayed on the field, allowing the user to filter the options based on a query string.

-### Checkbox and Radio input basics
+#### Checkbox and Radio input basics

 There is checkbox / radio input variations based mostly on the `v-model` type: *boolean*, any or a dynamic *Array*.